Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 Each change event has metadata indicating whether the specified record was inserted, updated, or deleted.
 In addition to a timestamp column indicating the order in which the changes happened.
 The data engineer needs to update a target table based on these change events.**

-&nbsp;&nbsp;&nbsp;&nbsp;APPLY CHANGES INTO
+&nbsp;&nbsp;&nbsp;&nbsp;`APPLY CHANGES INTO`

 	The events described in the question represent Change Data Capture (CDC) feed.
 CDC is logged at the source as events that contain both the data of the records along with metadata information:
 	1) Operation column indicating whether the specified record was inserted, updated, or deleted
 	2) Sequence column that is usually a timestamp indicating the order in which the changes happened You can use the APPLY CHANGES INTO statement to use Delta Live Tables CDC functionality

 **In PySpark, which of the following commands can you use to query the Delta table employees created in Spark SQL?**
 &nbsp;&nbsp;&nbsp;&nbsp;spark.table("employees")

 **Syntax to create a UDF**